robthompson16/support-for-early-career-teachers/content/ambition-institute/year-1-behaviour/autumn-week-3-ect-video.md

 I used consistent language. \_“Pens down, hands on desks”\_is a phrase that I repeat throughout my lessons, which helps it to stick.

 As I spoke to the pupils, I used a formal tone of voice.
-I use this tone of voice for instructions because I want to signal that what I'm saying is important.
+I use this tone of voice for instructions because I want to signal that what I’m saying is important.
 It encourages the pupils to pay attention.

 Overall, the instruction had clarity, both in terms of content and delivery.
-All of this together helps my pupils to know precisely what I'm asking them to do, making it more likely that they will be successful.
+All of this together helps my pupils to know precisely what I’m asking them to do, making it more likely that they will be successful.

 ### Presenter key ideas